 Our church is known as "a church for all people" because our congregation is made up of people of many races, cultures, occupations, ages, and sexual orientations.

 A summary of what we learned from our listening campaign appears below:

 Engage our children and youth in church life

 Address inequalities in our local and global communities

 Deepen our connections to each other

-We welcome all to join our worship on Sunday at at 11 AM, and we welcome you here as well.
+We welcome all to join our worship on Sunday at 10 AM (for the summer), and we welcome you here as well.

 Rev. Jim Reisner joined Takoma Park Presbyterian Church as our new interim pastor on October 2, 2017.
 Rev. Reisner hails from Westminster Presbyterian Church in Albany, New York, where he was pastor for 15 years.
 During his time there, the church opened its doors to immigrant neighbors from West Africa and eventually created partnerships with congregations in Tema, Ghana.

 More information on Rev. Reisner is available on this website.

 What: Church's ministry of gleaning at the Takoma Park Farmer's Market: Leviticus 23:22 "When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
 Leave them for the poor and for the foreigner residing among you.
 I am the LORD your God."